Home remedies for stopping dog diarrhea

 - Alternatively, you could use slippery elm to stop diarrhea.
 About ¼ tsp of powder for every 10 lbs mixed in bland food or water.
 It is fine to withhold food for up to 12 hrs for a dog with diarrhea but always ensure your dog has water.
 Honest Kitchen has a slippery elm mix known as Perfect Form, which helps your pet move from diarrhea to a solid formed poop.

 - When your dog’s stool is back to normal, go back to your normal feeding.
 (If diarrhea persists for more than 3 days consult your vet!)

-What to do when there is constipation
+What to do when there is dog or cat constipation

-This depends on the type of food your dog or cat is eating.
+This depends on the type of pet food your dog or cat is eating.
 Does it not have enough fiber or too much bone content?